squid-cache/squid-cache.github.io/ConfigExamples/DynamicContent/YouTube.rst

 To cache youtube.com files, you will need to enable caching of [[ConfigExamples/DynamicContent|dynamic content]] and some other measures, which technically break the HTTP standards.

 ***SECURITY NOTE:***
-Some of the required configuration (quick_abort_min + large maximum_object_size) requires collapsed-forwarding feature to protect from high bandwidth consumption and possible cache DDoS attacks. [[Squid-3.0]] does not have that feature at this time. [[Squid-2.6]] is recommended for use with these settings.
+Some of the required configuration (quick_abort_min + large maximum_object_size) requires collapsed-forwarding feature to protect from high bandwidth consumption and possible cache DDoS attacks. [[Squid-3.0]] does not have that feature at this time. [[Squid-2.7]] is recommended for use with these settings.

 == Missing Pieces ==

 This configuration is still not complete, youtube.com performs some behavior which squid as yet cannot handle by itself.
 Thus the private ports are variations, rather than configurations.

  * Each video request from youtube.com contains a non-random but changing argument next to the video name.
-Squid cannot yet keep only *part* of a query-string for hashing. its an all-or-nothing deal straight out of the box.
+Squid cannot yet keep only *part* of a query-string for hashing.
+Its an all-or-nothing deal straight out of the box.

- * The youtube.com load balancing method make use of many varying sub-domains.
+ * The youtube.com load balancing methods make use of many varying sub-domains.
 Again any given video appears to be able to come from several of these.
 And again squid has an all-or-nothing deal on its URI hashing for domains.

 The combined solution to both of these is to add a feature to squid for detecting identical content and differing URL.
 Possibly limited by ACL to a certain site range, etc. Anyone able to donate time and/or money for this would be greatly loved by many.

+UPDATE: see the storeurl feature in [[Squid-2.7]]

 == Squid Configuration File ==